tripledio/tripledio.github.io/_posts/2019-05-07-dependency-inversion-principle.md

 Sadly, this is only part of the problem: What if the interface of this class needs to change?
 One way to mitigate that problem is to carefully think about the location of the interface.

 ## Inversion of ownership
 The dependency inversion principle is not just about dependencies, it also deals with ownership: Who owns the interface upon which the high level module depends and why?
 To answer that question we need to think about the reasons for which the interface would have to change.
 Clearly the primary reason for a change in the interface would be because the domain layer needs it.
-This leads to the conclusion that the interface of the `PersonRepository` should be located in the domain layer, rather then the repository (or infrastructure) layer.
+This leads to the conclusion that the interface of the `Repository` should be located in the domain layer, rather then the repository (or infrastructure) layer.
 In essence we’re changing the relationship from a Domain service ‘using’ a repository  to a domain service ‘requiring’ a repository which conforms to specific API.
 This subtle change allows us to think of the infrastructure layer as a plugin to our application.
 Which in turn allows us to create an alternate implementation for testing and to delay the implementation of those plugins to the latest sensible moment.

 ![Move interface](/img/posts/dip/moveInterface.png){:width="800px"}